Going to production

 You also benefit from:

-- A frontend to visualize your resources and workflows
+- A frontend to visualize your agents and workflows;

-- Insights into your actions, workflows, and resources
+- Insights into your actions, workflows, and agents;